Australian contribution to the Battle of Normandy: Australians at D-Day

 About 500 RAN personnel served on board RN ships involved in the operation.
-While most formed part of the crew of RN warships, several Australian officers led flotillas of landing craft and others commanded individual craft.
+While most formed part of the crew of RN warships, at least twelve RANVR officers commanded ships or groups of minesweepers.
 For instance, Sub-Lieutenant Dean Murray commanded a force of six RN Landing Craft Assault that landed soldiers of the British 3rd Infantry Division at Sword Beach.
 Hudspeth also took X20 across the channel to mark the edge of Juno Beach during the landings there; he received his third DSC for completing this mission.
 Some of the warships with Australian crew members that supported the landings were HMS Ajax (which had three RANVR officers on board), Ashanti, Enterprise, Eskimo, Glasgow, Mackay and Scylla.
 Australian members of the Merchant Navy also participated in the D-Day landings, though the number of sailors involved is not known.

 Few of the Australian Army officers attached to British units landed on D-Day.
 Major Jo Gullett, who was the second in command of an infantry company in the 7th Battalion, Green Howards, came ashore on Gold Beach as part of the invasion force.
 In his memoirs, Gullett described the landing as "easily the most impressive occasion of my life".
 He subsequently led a company of the Royal Scots until he was wounded by German machine gun fire on 17 July.
 Most of the other Australian officers served in staff positions; for instance Lieutenant Colonel Bill Robertson was the chief of staff of the 51st (Highland) Infantry Division when that unit arrived in Normandy and was later posted to the 50th (Northumbrian) Infantry Division where he served in the same role.
 Vincent came ashore on 7 June and served with XXX Corps, 7th Armoured and 43rd (Wessex) Infantry Divisions during the campaign.

 Due to the lack of a nominal roll or other records listing the Australians who took part in the D-Day landings, it is not possible to determine the exact number involved.
 However, it has been estimated that about 3,000 Australian military personnel and merchant seamen participated in the operation.
 Historians also give slightly different figures for the number of Australians killed on 6 June.
 Peter Stanley wrote in 2004 that there were 14 Australian fatalities, of whom 12 were RAAF airmen and two members of the RAN, and in 2019 Lachlan Grant put the number killed at 13.